dbomoto/Node-app-boilerplate/README.md

 - tailwindcss
 - postcss
 - autoprefixer
+- @replit/database (install this to use the replit database)
 ****
 ### <a name="section5">Section 5 : Express routes</a>
 #### [Back to Table of Contents](#tableofcontents)